kthames/READMEGenerator/Develop/README-S.md

 - [Questions](https://github.com/kthames/READMEGenerator/blob/main/Develop/README-S.md#questions)

 ## Installation Instructions
-Before using this application, install npm and inquirer version 8.2.4.
+To use this application install npm and the appropriate inquirer version.

 ## Usage Information
-There is not any usage information for this project.
+There is no usage information for this project at this time.

 ## License
 This application is covered under the [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt) license.

 ## How to Contribute
-Please follow the Contribution Covenant Guidelines for this application.
+Please follow the Contribution Covenant Guidelines.

 ## Testing Instructions
-There are not a tests for this project.
+There are no test for this application at this time.

 ## Questions